About Oxfordshire Wills Collection 1516-1857

 Wills offer such wonderful possibilities and modern sources are so handy that doubts about whether your ancestors made wills are no longer sufficient reason to postpone or omit a search.
 Chances are very good that you will find an online finding aid.
 Oxfordshire Wills Index here at Origins is one example.
 It is easy to search and you should not hesitate to check the index for anyone who lived in or adjacent to the county.

-A brief history of the Oxfordshire WillsThe dataset was previously published in printed format in British Record Society (BRS) Volumes 109, 93, & 94.
+A brief history of the Oxfordshire WillsThe dataset was previously published in printed format in British Record Society (BRS) Volumes 109, 93, & 94, which excluded the Wantage peculiar court; the latter records have now been added.

 The bishop of Oxford’s probate jurisdiction was extended to Berkshire in 1836 when that archdeaconry was transferred from Salisbury to Oxford diocese, and similarly to Buckinghamshire in 1845 when that archdeaconry was transferred from Lincoln diocese.
 Most residents in those areas continued to prove their wills in their respective archdeaconry courts, but this index includes among the Oxford consistory records listed here just a few Berkshire wills and grants of administration from 1836 onwards and a very few for Buckinghamshire from 1845.